New York Construction Accident Lawyer

 The Occupational Safety and Health Administration (OSHA) have set standards to help construction sites adequately protect their employees.
 Historically, OSHA has been unable to reduce the number of injuries and deaths among construction workers.
 These statistics are evident in spite of the fact that the organization focuses a large amount of its funding into the enforcement of safety standards on construction sites.

-If you or someone you know was injured on the job at a construction site in the New York City area, call the construction site accident Law Offices of Leandros A Vrionedes.
+If you or someone you know was injured on the job at a construction site in the New York City area, call an experienced construction accident lawyer of Leandros A Vrionedes, P.C.

 Common Types of Construction Accidents